carmtsang/JoinUs/README.md

 ### `/server`

 - run `npm install` to install dependencies.
-- run `npm run build` for the server folder to compile Typescript files.
 - run `npm run local` to run the server with node-mon.

 ## Database Setup: